header hwhouse

 Reserve status change

 Glenside Progressive Assn.
 Inc. write to MP Hon Chris Carter concerned that Wellington City Council may change the recreational reserve status of the Glenside Reserve.
-This letter was written because in the past, Wellington City Council had sub-divided the reserve with a view to selling it and was again looking for opportunities to sell or exchange Council owned properties on reserve land.
+This letter was written because in the past, Wellington City Council sub-divided the reserve with a view to selling it and was again looking for opportunities to sell or exchange Council owned properties on reserve land.

 In the letter the Assn. states: